bpesquet/artificial_metacognition/notes/confidence/README.md

 After two decisions, the subject has to choose which one is more likely to be correct.

-One benefit of this paradigm is that it disregards confidence biases to focus on sensitivity [[]](../../references/confidence/Mamassian2020.md).
+One benefit of this paradigm is that it disregards confidence biases to focus on sensitivity [[Mamassian, 2020]](https://journals.sagepub.com/doi/10.1177/0301006620928010).

 ## Computing confidence